Bloggify/Bloggify/README.md

 - **Object** The BloggifyPaths instance.

 ### `initPublicPaths()`
-Initializes path values (documented above).
+Initializes the path values (documented above).

 ### `getPublicPaths()`
 Fetches the public paths of the app.